Judge dismisses NRA bankruptcy case in blow to gun group

 Phillip Journey, an NRA board member and Kansas judge who had sought to have an examiner appointed to investigate the group’s leadership, was concise about Hale's judgment: “1 word, disappointed,” he wrote in a text message.

+LaPierre pledged in a statement to continue to fight for gun rights.

+“Although we are disappointed in some aspects of the decision, there is no change in the overall direction of our Association, its programs, or its Second Amendment advocacy,” LaPierre said via the NRA's Twitter account.
+“Today is ultimately about our members — those who stand courageously with the NRA in defense of constitutional freedom.
+We remain an independent organization that can chart its own course, even as we remain in New York to confront our adversaries.”

 Lawyers for New York Attorney General Letitia James argued that the case was an attempt by NRA leadership to escape accountability for using the group’s coffers as their personal piggybank.
-But the NRA’s attorneys said it was a legitimate effort to avoid a political attack by the Democrat.
+But the NRA’s attorneys said it was a legitimate effort to avoid a political attack by James, who is a Democrat.

 LaPierre testified that he kept the bankruptcy largely secret to prevent leaks from the group’s 76-member board, which is divided in its support for him.